 PARKING

-Do not park in fire lanes or in handicapped parking spots.
+parking spots in the We suggest parking nes or in handicapped parking spots.
 The police will issue tickets.
-The parking spots in the lots are assigned to Pinewood teachers and are not for Co-op use.
-We suggest parking in the front circle of the school or on Greenpoint Road in Mays Chapel.
-The Co-op does not assume responsibility for any tickets, fees, or damages to any vehicles on school property.
+The e lots are assigned to Pinewood teachers and are not for Co-op use . in the front circle of the school or on Greenpoint Road in Mays Chapel.
+The ame responsibility for any tickets, fees, or damages to any vehicles on

+Parent Name:

+Student Name:

+Class:

+LTRC Cooperative t I have received and am familiar with the Policy Statement of the Tots Preschool.
+I agree to abide by the policies and procedures set Statement and approved by the Lutherville-Timonium Recreation

+Signature and Date